mozilla/uniffi-rs/docs/manual/src/tutorial/foreign_language_bindings.md

 creating a binary for each crate that uses UniFFI.
 You can avoid this by creating a separate crate for running `uniffi-bindgen`:
   - Name the crate `uniffi-bindgen`
   - Add this dependency to `Cargo.toml`: `uniffi = {version = "0.XX.0", features = ["cli"] }`
-  - Follow the steps from the previous seciton to add the `uniffi-bindgen` binary target
+  - Follow the steps from the previous section to add the `uniffi-bindgen` binary target

 Then your can run `uniffi-bindgen` from any create in your project using `cargo run -p uniffi-bindgen [args]`